HtmlUnit Development

 - hu-edge,

-- ff, (running test using real Firefox),
+- ff, (running tests using real Firefox),

-- chrome (running test using real Chrome),
+- chrome (running tests using real Chrome),

-- edge (running test using real Edge),
+- edge (running tests using real Edge),

 - chrome.bin (mandatory if it does not exist in the path): is the location of the ChromeDriver binary (see Chrome Driver downloads)